BioImage-Archive/bia-integrator/ro-crate-ingest/ro_crate_ingest/ro_crate_modification/ro_crate_modification_readme.md

 8. IAP and protocol references are added to each Dataset entity in the graph from the per-dataset `specimen_tracks` config, and protocol references may also be written to image rows where configured by image type.
+9. AnnotationMethod references from `annotation_method_titles` are added to Dataset entities and written to matching image rows.
+This is intended for image-like segmentation results, which remain `bia:Image` rows.
+10. Segmentation rows use the same specimen's tomogram as `associated_source_image` by default.
+Use `source_image_types` with the `segmentation` target key to prefer another source image type, such as `denoised_tomogram`.
+If the default tomogram is absent, the fallback order is `denoised_tomogram`, `aligned_tilt_series`, `tilt_series`, then `frames`.